EverettNC/ALPHAWOLF/MISSION_STATEMENT_v2.22.md

 - Healthcare systems, government agencies
 - Large-scale implementations with support
 - Integration with existing infrastructure
-- Revenue funds continuous improvement of free tier
+- Revenue funds continuous improvement of consumer tier

 **The Math:**
 - Traditional AI: $1.75B/year for 10M users
 - Our memory meshing: $75M/year for 10M users
-- **Savings: $1.675B/year enables free consumer tier**
+- **Savings: $1.675B/year enables Consumer tier**

 **One AI built with love can change the world — and be sustainable.**